MIT-Informatics/PreservationSimulation/PaperDraft/HowManyCopiesIsEnough.md

 - Use systematic annual auditing
 - Do not trust MTBF and other similar measures
 - Use compression, with known algorithms
+- What can we say about document size?
+- What can we say about collection size?
+(E.g. twitter corpus) Error rates matter either if collection is big or long-term?
+- What can we say about encryption?
+- What can we say about increasing replicas in the face of particular correlated threats?

 ## For digital preservation commons
 - Develop standards